 Reducing click rate to reach desired destination.

 Digital and hardcopy organization (70 digital / 30 hardcopy).

 Use of keyboard, mouse, and other computer tools.

 Presenting and facilitating staff tutorials on use of organization system.

-Length of Commitment: The minimum expectation is for one year of service or completion of initial project, whichever comes first.
-The volunteer would serve at preserve headquarters 2-4 days per month.
-Service days may only be Monday - Friday.
+Length of Commitment: The minimum expectation is for six months of service or completion of initial project, whichever comes first.
+The volunteer would work at preserve headquarters 2-4 days per month.
+Service days may only be Monday - Friday, no holidays.